 Third Sunday of each month, 11 am - 1 pm

 Survivors Space is a student-generated drop-in space by Counseling and Psychiatry Services that welcomes all genders, sexualities, and identities in a group setting.
-For more information click here.
+Due to lack of participation this group is not currently running.

 If you know someone who has experienced sexual violence